zhashung/myblog/README.md

-My technical blog written in chinese
+My technical blog written in chinese.

 All will be put in [CSDN](https://blog.csdn.net/weixin_50640987?type=blog)